openpaperwork/pyinsane/README.md

 - Automatic Document Feeder
 - While scanning, can provide chunks of the image for on-the-fly preview (see [Paperwork](https://github.com/jflesch/paperwork/) for instance)
 - Python 2.7 and Python 3

+Not tested but should work too:
+- Handheld image scanners

 ## Dependencies